PyRectangle/GreyRectangle/README.md

 # GreyRectangle
 ## About
-GreyRectangle is a jump and run game in that you can play and edit levels.
+GreyRectangle is a jump and run game.